 - Can we Brits make it three wins in a row?
 July 5th and 6th 2014 The Tour de France comes to Yorkshire.
-The stage starts on the 6th in York, come and support Sir Bradley.
+The stage starts on the 6th in York only a 5 minute walk from The Acer B&B at the racecourse.
+Come and support Sir Bradley as he cycles past the end of the street.
 It's going to be fantastic and you will need to book early.
 Make a 5 day reservation at The Acer BandB, for dates including the race weekend, and receive a 5% discount.
 You are welcome to bring your bike to stay too parked in our bike racks behind two locked gates (with 24 hour access to it for you).

 - The Grand Depart 2014 is The Yorkshire Grand Depart!
-Fact of the day: 5,000 hotel rooms required each night just for the media and teams.
+Fact of the day: The first Brit to win a stage was from Yorkshire.

 - National Trust members; the Terry (chocolate orange) family home, Goddard's, on Tadcaster Road is open for visitors.
-Fantastic Arts & Crafts house with amazing gardens. www.nationaltrust.org.uk/goddards.
+Fantastic Arts & Crafts house with amazing gardens. nationaltrust.org.uk/goddards.

 - Rowntree's Park is a gem hidden from the tourists by the locals.
 It is built on land donated by the chocolate family as a memorial after the first world war.
 It is absolutely gorgeous with ponds, tennis courts, skateboard park, zip wire and, joy of joys, the tea rooms have been refurbished!
 The beautiful Arts & Crafts building housing the tea rooms (up the bank well away from the river when it floods) used to have an old, municipal, typical park caff.
 It's been completely revamped, looks wonderful, has had the "cappuccino and Nigella" treatment and it is well worth a visit.
 (Spot the "Yummy Mummies")